MicrosoftDocs/security/zero-trust/zero-trust-tech-illus.md

 Intro TBD

+- Use the PDF file to print a copy for your IT department.
+- Use the Visio file to modify the illustrations for your own use.
+- Use the PowerPoint file for presentations and to modify slides for your own use.

 ## Zero Trust for Microsoft 365

 You can download the illustrations used in the [Zero Trust for Microsoft 365 series of articles](/microsoft-365/security/microsoft-365-zero-trust?bc=%2fsecurity%2fzero-trust%2fbreadcrumb%2ftoc.json&toc=%2fsecurity%2fzero-trust%2ftoc.json).

-- Use the PDF file to print a copy for your IT department.
-- Use the Visio file to modify these illustrations for your own use.

 Summary poster for deploying Zero Trust for Microsoft 365: